jdelacruz26/misccode/README.md

 ```

-## How to compile and upload the code in the Board
+## How to compile and upload the code

 First at all, clone the *dynamixel* branch of this repository and execute the IDE,